Catalyzing & Innovating

 - Running the Wildlife Conservation Society’s Futures Group which considered future global scenarios that would affect WCS’ mission of wildlife and wildland conservation (see Futures of the Wild in “Resources”)

 - Serving an incubator function to test new program ideas, establish those that have broad acceptance, and hand them over to other parts of the institution (Ecoregional conservation at The Nature Conservancy; Landscape ecology and species programs at the Wildlife Conservation Society)

 - Writing synthetic forward-looking pieces on important issues in conservation (see “Resources”)

 As the Principal at Archipelago I have/am:

-- Helping the Moore Foundation develop a new strategy for conservation investment (2017)
+- Helped the Moore Foundation Environment Program develop a new strategy for conservation investment (2018)

 - Served on the organizing committee for a meeting “Engineering Resilience” on synthetic biology and conservation focused on Australia and New Zealand on Heron Island, Australia (2017)